 No, definitely not.
 They are great lights and they perform exceptionally well.
 The company had some issues in the past, but they have improved drastically.

 We’ll cover it all in the review below.

-The review will be focused on the Horticulture Lighting Group 550 V2 RSpec LED grow light, since that is their flagship fixture.
-But everything said (apart from specific numbers) goes for the other quantum board lights as well.
+The review will focus on the Horticulture Lighting Group 600 V2 RSpec LED grow light, since that is their flagship fixture.
+Everything said (apart from specific numbers) goes for the other quantum board lights as well.